 Other than the concern of cyanobacteria, there are other bacteria lurking in natural ponds.

 Because natural ponds are visited by wildlife whose urine and feces host a number of illnesses, contagious bacteria and diseases, ponds are breeding grounds for concerning bacteria.
-When your dog drinks that pond water, he is at risk for contamination.
+When your dog drinks that pond water, they are at risk for contamination.

 Some of the common bacteria found in natural ponds are:

 - Giardia: A common bacterium found in contaminated feces, once ingested it can cause lasting diarrhea.
 If you suspect your dog has giardia, have your vet test the dog’s stool.

 - Coccidia: This is transmitted from dog to dog through feces.
-It can lie dormant in the dog’s body undetected but causes lasting diarrhea.
+Coccidia can lie dormant in the dog’s body undetected but causes lasting diarrhea.
 It can also be found by fecal test done by your vet.

 - Leptospirosis: Natural water contaminated with infected wildlife urine can cause severe illness in dogs when ingested.
-A vaccine is available to protect your dog against lepto contamination.
+A vaccine is available to protect your dog against leptospirosis contamination.

 Despite the handful of concerns surrounding natural pond water and allowing your dog to take a dip, we’re not suggesting that you not let your dog swim.
-Part of being a responsible pet caregiver is understanding the risks involved in your decisions.
+Part of being a responsible pet parent is understanding the risks involved in your decisions.

-If you suspect your dog has been contaminated, contact your vet for instructions on how to ensure your dog’s health and safety.
+If you suspect your dog has been exposed to toxic algae, contact your vet for instructions on how to ensure your dog’s health and safety.